 The flare-up reportedly involved exchanges of artillery fire between the two countries in the northern Tavush region, with each side accusing the other of trying to seize front-line positions in the mountainous area.

 Although the airspace warnings issued by Germany did not restrict overflights to certain flight levels, the Notams for both Armenia and Azerbaijan warned of a “potential risk to aviation… from military operation including anti aviation weaponry.”
-The German Notam containing this warning was published on July 17, and was then cancelled on July 31.
+The German Notam containing this warning was initially published on July 17, and was then cancelled on July 31.

 The airspace warnings issued by France were a bit different.
 Essentially, they said that operators should not overfly Armenia east of 44’45 East longitude; or Azerbaijan west of 47’20 East longitude except for certain airways in the far north of the UBBA/Baku FIR at FL340 or above.
 Here’s what that looks like.
-(Shaded area shows where French operators are requested not to fly; airways highlighted in yellow show where French operators are permitted to fly at FL340 or above):
+(Shaded area shows where French operators should not fly; airways highlighted in yellow show where French operators are permitted to fly at FL340 or above):

 The French Notam containing this warning was published on July 24, and although the Notam got cancelled on July 30, the warning got incorporated into the big AIC that France maintains with airspace warnings for various different countries around the world.
 Therefore, this warning remains in effect until further notice.